A bachelor’s degree, also known as an undergraduate degree, generally requires 3 or 4 years of

 A doctor of philosophy degree (PhD), also known as a doctoral degree, usually takes between 4 and 6 years to complete after a master’s degree.

-During a PhD, you will focus even further in an area of study and will present and defend your research at the completion of your program.
-You can pursue a PhD in various disciplines, both in the arts and sciences, and in professional fields, such as law, medicine and engineering.
+During a PhD, you will focus in an area of study, and present and defend your research at the completion of your program.
+You can pursue a PhD in various disciplines.

 A faculty is a grouping of similar university programs or departments.
 For example, a Faculty of Science may include departments of Biology, Chemistry and Kinesiology, while a Faculty of Arts may include History, English and Global Studies.

-Faculties are usually headed by a Dean.
-Each Dean has his or her own office and staff who may provide academic advising services or other student services.
+Faculties are usually headed by a dean.
+Each dean has their own office and staff who may provide academic advising services or other student services.
 Professors are also called faculty members.